-Handling appointment objections successfully will mean you’ll convert more cold calls to sales appointments and have more opportunities earn commission or grow your business.
+Handling appointment objections successfully will mean you’ll convert more cold calls to sales appointments and have more opportunities to earn commission or grow your business.

+Certain types of objections occur in the early part of your sales appointment calls.
+In the Introduction Stage of your call you can often get smoke screen objections and false excuses that stop the call.
 The sales training on this page will show you how to prevent and handle objections that arise in the first stage of your call, the Introduction Stage

 For objections that occur later in sales appointment calls see the links to more sales training on handling objections further down the page...

 Objections at the Introduction Stage of the appointment call are often smoke screens, not real objections, just excuses to try to get you off the phone.

 Typical smoke screens and appointment objections: